List on Bids44 →

 Common Scams to Watch For (India 2026)

 Water Damage from Monsoon Flooding.
-Especially in coastal cities or areas prone to heavy monsoon rains, TVs can suffer water damage.
-Check the rear vents for water stains, corrosion on screws, or a musty smell.
-Water damage leads to unpredictable failures down the line and is almost impossible to repair reliably.
-Avoid at all costs.
+Especially in coastal cities or areas prone to heavy rain, TVs can suffer water damage.
+Check the rear vents for any water stains, corrosion on screws, or a faint musty smell.
+Water damage can lead to intermittent power issues, HDMI port failures, or complete breakdown down the line.
+Avoid such units entirely.

 Seller’s Guide — How to Maximize Your TCL 65” C745 QLED TV Resale